 Hypertension and Brain Herniation Syndrome: Cerebral Hemodynamic Assessment before Decompressive Craniectomy, written by Edson Bor Seng Shu., et al. The goals of this study was to investigate the cerebral hemodynamic changes associated with brain herniation syndrome due to traumatic brain swelling.
-A wide variety of cerebral hemodynamic observed findings were on the resulting of this study.
+A wide variety of cerebral hemodynamic findings were observed on the resulting of this study.
 Ten patients (52.7%) presented with cerebral oligoemia, 3 patients (15.8%) with cerebral hyperemia, and 6 patients with nonspecific circulatory pattern.
 Circulatory disturbances were more frequently found in the side of maximal cerebral swelling than in the opposite side.
 Pulsatility index (PI) values suggested that ICP varied from acceptable to considerably high; patients with increased PI, indicating higher microvascular resistance.
-No correlation was found between cerebral hemodynamic findings and outcome.

-At the fourth journal that we found is about Outcomes of patients undergoing craniotomy and decompressive craniectomy for severe traumatic brain injury with brain herniation : A retrospective study, written by Zigang Lan, MD., et al, the aim was to identity factors contributing to decompressive craniectomy (DC) and evaluate treatment outcomes in patients with severe TBI with brain herniation.
+No correlation was found between cerebral hemodynamic findings and outcome.7 decompressive craniectomy for severe traumatic brain injury with brain herniation : A retrospective study, written by Zigang Lan, MD., et al, the was aim to identity factors contributing to decompressive and evaluate craniectomy (DC) treatment outcomes in patients with severe TBI with brain herniation.
 This study revealed that, DC is not mandatory for all TBI patients with brain herniation.
 Nevertheless, DC decreases mortality rate in severe TBI patients with brain herniation.
 Subdural hematoma and timing of surgery >1hour are key indicators for DC.
 Lower GCS, bilateral pupil dilation, delayed timing of surgery and advance age are indicators of poor outcomes.8,9 traumatic brain injury.
 The result is There was no significant difference in age, sex, location of intracranial hematoma or other brain injuries, or preoperational Glasgow Coma Scale (GCS) between the study and the control group (P>0.05).
 There was no significant difference in the rate of individual complications between the 2 groups (P>0.05).
-However, the overall of percentage patients who experienced postoperational complications in the control group was higher than in the study group (45.6% vs. 19.6%, P=0.047).
+However, the overall percentage of patients who experienced postoperational complications in the control group was higher than in the study group (45.6% vs. 19.6%, P=0.047).
 Patients were followed up between 5 to 60 months.
 The Glasgow Outcome Scale (GOS) 5 was achieved in 60.5% of the study group and in 29.1% of the control group (P<0.01).
 GOS 2 was found in 9.3% of the study group and in 24.1% of the control group (P<0.01).
-The mortality rate in the study group was lower than in the control group (5.4% vs. 12.2%, P<0.05).
+The mortality rate in the study group was lower than in the control group (5.4%)vs. 12.2%, P<0.05).10